 Footnote: Korn.
-A silly name perhaps but as the band once said: a name is only silly until it is known.
+A silly name perhaps but as the band once said, "a name is only silly until it is known."
 The name "Korn" was generated from a misspelling of the vegetable name "Corn".
-Legend has it the name came about from several stories: the most famous involving two Gay guys and Diarrhea (the rest can be left to your imagination).
+Legend has it the name came about from several stories: the most famous involving Diarrhea (the rest can be left to your imagination).

 Korn is a surname.
 Notable people with the surname include:

 - Alejandro Korn, Argentine physician, psychiatrist, philosopher, reformist and politician

 - Arthur Korn (1870-1945), devised practical phototelegraphy in 1902 (the technology would later evolve into the modern electronic Fax Machine)

 - Arthur Korn (architect) (1891-1978), architect and urban planner